Skip to main content

 The Makefile has a number of other targets; for example:

-to run C++ unit testsexamples
+• test to run unit tests

-to build and run the C++ examples.all
+• examples to build and run the C++ examples.

-to run everything.
+• all to build and run everything.

-Results are saved in the build
+Results are saved in the build directory.

 Testing